May 9, 2019

 One by one, different team members would place a spectacular course in front of the diner before a chef or cook proceeded with some exposition.
 Sometimes, the explanation was merely the ingredients used to construct the course.
 Often, it would be a description of the inspiration behind the dish or instructions on how best to consume it.
 Empty plates and utensils were quickly removed and replaced with fresh ones while diminishing drinks were promptly refreshed.

-As befitting of somni’s denotation, eating at this restaurant is akin to experiencing the most vivid and beautiful lucid dream.
+As befitting of the namesake’s denotation, eating at Somni is akin to experiencing the most vivid and beautiful lucid dream.
 In such a state, one’s mind is conscious even as the body lies in slumber.
 You are aware that you are dreaming, and you retain control of your faculties.
 When the lucid dream is pleasant, you often do not seek to wake but rather, to prolong your dream and to maximize your experience within the confines of that world.
 When it does end, there is often a lingering feeling, somewhat of regret, that the dream was too short.
 Much too short.
 At Somni, when the dining experience is this great, when your auditory, visual, olfactory, tactile, and gustatory senses have been completely engaged for intense enjoyment, you do not want the tasting menu to conclude either.
+The meal has stayed deep in my thoughts since its conclusion.

 With its incredible, progressive cuisine and a top-notch staff providing amazing service, Somni delivers one of the best culinary experiences for foodies seeking high-end dining in LA.
 For this accomplishment night after night, come this summer, Somni is poised to garner one of the highest culinary dreams of many restaurants, namely, three Michelin stars.